AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 **[!UICONTROL Final URL]:** The final URL for all ads created from the asset group.

 **[!UICONTROL Images]:** Up to 20 images for the ad, including at least one square image and one landscape image.
-See the [[!DNL Microsoft® Advertising] image guidelines](https://help.ads.microsoft.com/#apex/ads/en/60204/0).
+See the [[!DNL Microsoft Advertising] image guidelines](https://help.ads.microsoft.com/#apex/ads/en/60204/0).
 You can either upload images or select them from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To upload images: